Appearance

 - Speed control manages operation flow.

-- Error handling determines the response to failures.
+- Error classification determines the response to any failure.

-- Smart retry handles retriable failures with appropriate wait times.
+- Smart retries handle retriable failures with increasing wait times.

 Related Pages

-- Signal Validation -- Safety checks before execution
+- Signal Validation — the checks that run before execution